Greening the Screen: Eco-Friendly Set Construction and Zero-Waste Props for Film Crews

 3. How are sets helping sustainability?

-Video backdrops eliminate the need for physical materials, saving resources and reducing the environmental footprint of productions.
+Digital backdrops eliminate the need for physical materials, saving resources and reducing the environmental footprint of productions.

-4. What obstacles do green filmmakers face?
+4. What challenges do green filmmakers face?

 5. How can I support eco-friendly films?